 A cast of six adults and more than 30 children plunge enthusiastically into “Pearl,” Debbie Allen’s campy musical update of the Snow White story.
-This Geffen Playhouse production is geared to a pre-teen mentality, but most adults will be bothered by the jumbled storytelling, chaotic continuity and caricaturing tone.
+This Geffen Playhouse production, first unveiled in April at Washington’s Kennedy Center, is geared to a pre-teen mentality — especially when she pokes fun at Jennifer Lopez, Mariah Carey, Pink and Britney Spears.
+Adults may be entertained by Allen’s wildly exaggerated portrayal of the wicked Queen, but most will be bothered by the jumbled storytelling, chaotic continuity and caricaturing tone.

 Allen, who wrote, directed and choreographed, plays the egomaniacal Queen, so intent on being best, as beauty and singer, that she tells her beefy bodyguard Q (Buddy Lewis) to kill the lovely stepdaughter (Vivian Nixon) who vocally outshines her.
 This presents an immediate problem, since Nixon (Allen’s real-life daughter), a gloriously graceful dancer, has a pleasing but unspectacular voice unlikely to inspire such jealousy, no less murderous hatred.

 Q can’t bring himself to carry out the Queen’s command, and Pearl escapes and forges friendships with the Dwowns, seven juvenile clowns, and falls in love with Charm (Rasta Thomas), circus performer and dancer.
 As conceived, Charm remains an inscrutable, undefined blank, but his sensuous, flawlessly executed balletic numbers physically explain why Pearl is attracted to him.